-- 1. To analyze existing data and data gaps for national SDG indicators comparing official data with international sources and where possible use innovative diagnostic tools.
+- 1. To analyze existing data capacity, including identification of gaps in frequency, disaggregation and coverage of data for national SDG indicators and other national and international reporting obligations (e.g. Multilateral Environmental Agreements) comparing official data with international sources and where possible use innovative diagnostic tools. - 2.

-This analysis should build on the Voluntary National Review, that Trinidad and Tobago presented - in July 2020, the country-specific assessments/findings and recommendations of UN principal organs. - 2.
 To describe and analyze the key challenges and opportunities in relation to achieving national priorities in relation to Agenda 2030, international human rights obligations and agreed international norms and standards and regional commitments. - 3.
 To identify multidimensional risks that could impact the development trajectory of the country, covering a full spectrum of development issues. - 4.
 To identify key development stakeholders and describe their capacities and potential contributions to national SDG priorities.
-In this context, outline the UN's collective comparative advantage in Trinidad and Tobago versus these stakeholders. - 5.
-To identify and analyze the relevant regional and sub-regional dynamics and their impact on achieving the 2030 Agenda in the context of Trinidad and Tobago. - This may include inter alia trends and risks related to economics and trade, employment and decent work, basic social services incl. education, health & nutrition, social protection and protection of vulnerable population groups, climate change and natural disasters, environmental degradation and ecosystem service, geo-political dynamics, peace and security, migration patterns, health emergencies and animal, food or sanitary emergencies, limitations/opportunities for private sector development.
+In this context, outline the UN's collective comparative advantage in Suriname versus these stakeholders. - 5.
+To identify and analyze the relevant regional and sub-regional dynamics and their impact on achieving the 2030 Agenda in the context of Suriname.

+This may include inter alia trends and risks related to economics and trade, employment and decent work, basic social services incl. education, health & nutrition, social protection and protection of vulnerable population groups, climate change and disasters risk, environmental change, land degradation and ecosystem services, geo-political dynamics, peace and security, migration patterns, health emergencies and emerging diseases, animal, food or sanitary emergencies, limitations/opportunities for private sector development.
 This will help identify opportunities for cross-border dialogue and collaboration between countries.

-- 6. To identify and describe population groups left behind or at risk of being left behind in the country, assessing the evidence of who is left behind and to what degree and the underlying intersection of drivers of risks and vulnerabilities, sources of deprivation, discrimination, , and needs, and analysis of inequalities, including gender inequality, taking into account political, social, cultural, geography, governance, disasters, climate change, the environment or the economy related issues. - 7.
+- 6. To identify and describe population groups left behind or at risk of being left behind in the country, assessing the evidence of who is left behind and to what degree and the underlying intersection of drivers of risks and vulnerabilities, sources of deprivation, discrimination, and needs, and analysis of inequalities, including gender inequality, taking into account political, social, cultural, geography, governance, disasters risk, climate and environmental change or the economy related issues. - 7.
 Assess the financing landscape for sustainable development at the country level, highlighting the existing and potential opportunities for leveraging financing for sustainable development.